akkayameva/SoccerLeague/README.md

 ## Features

-A few of the things you can do with GitPoint:
+A few features of app

 * Fixtures can be created for the created team list.